davidjspooner/repoxy/conf/SETUP.md

 }
 ```

 Run `tofu init` to verify provider downloads use the mirror.
-OpenTofu shares the same mirror semantics as Terraform, so the configuration is nearly identical.
+OpenTofu performs the same `.well-known/terraform.json` discovery flow, so the configuration is nearly identical.

 ---